In 1996,

 never end.

-embodied in your open spirit, deep honesty, and gentle laughter, is
+embodied in your open spirit, deep honesty, and gentle

 a gift which cannot be taken away.